 Section 80CCF of the Income Tax Act is a special provision designed to offer tax benefits to investors in certain schemes.
 It was formulated in the budget of 2010 and came into force in 2011, under the Income Tax Act of 2011.
 This section provides certain incentives to investors in infrastructure and other bonds, offering tax deductions on investments made, thereby helping an investor save valuable money which might otherwise have been taxed.

 This section is used to complement the tax benefits offered by Section 80C, and provides additional deductions over and above those listed under Section 80C.
 With infrastructure in the country growing at a fast pace, this is a win-win situation for all parties involved, helping the government, infrastructure companies and citizens prosper.

-Deductions under Section 80CCF of the Income Tax Act:
+Deductions under Section 80CCF of Income Tax Act

 Section 80CCF of the IT Act contains provisions for certain tax deductions, in a bid to attract investors and utilise funds efficiently.
 The current maximum deduction an individual is entitled to stands at Rs 20,000 per year, for investments in infrastructure and other tax saving bonds.
 This deduction can be added to the other deductions available, thereby lowering the overall tax liability of an investor.
 The deduction under Section 80CCF is over and above the deduction available under Section 80C, thereby helping a taxpayer save more by smartly using this component of the Income Tax Act.

 An investor should remember that there are certain basic criteria which should be met in order for him/her to truly benefit from the provisions of Section 80CCF.
 Listed below are some of the basic eligibility criteria for taxpayers.